knightsUCF/CarRacing/Log.md

 Also, we should not be afraid to "copy" a game.
 There is a lot of competition, and many developers are disheartened because they want to be truly original.
 Well, don't let this stop you from making a game.
 Better to take a good idea, improve upon that, and have a financial success then struggle with qualms of originality, while no one truly cares.

+Another thing, if ultimately we are fearful if success is possible, then we should be reminded of what we really love to design -- and that's simulation games.
+Simulation games will always be a viable genre for an indie game developer.
+They are the type of games that are too small for a big game company to take a chance on, which starves the market for good content.
+So if we stick with the simulation genre like Sid Meier we will be alright.
+And similarly the Transcontinental game is a simulation game.

+Another way to compete is to simply have the best art.
+Of course this is hard to do, but if we are spending years struggling as an indie, we might as well take the little effor to improve the art style.

 # Interesting Article on Autonomous Agents and Physics Forces Applied to Cars